giampaolo/psutil/docs/api.rst

 .. function:: sensors_battery()

-  Return battery status information as a named tuple including the following values.
+  Return battery status information.
 If no battery is installed or metrics can't be determined ``None`` is returned.

   - :field:`percent`: battery power left as a percentage.
   - :field:`secsleft`: a rough approximation of how many seconds are left before the